SergiyKochenko/portfolio-project-four/README.md

 ### Media

-Images were all open source and free to use from my owen collections, as I am aquarist my self.
+Images were all open source and free to use from my owen collections, as I am aquarist my self and all the immages from my own aquarium :-)

 ### Inspiration